-University Math and Writing Center
+University Writing & Multiliteracy Center

-At the Math tutoring lab and the University Writing Center, the process is collaborative.
-Tutors work with students to encourage effect, independent learning and to further knowledge and understanding during their education at CSU Channel Islands.
+At the Math tutoring lab and the University Writing & Multiliteracy Center, the process is collaborative.
+Tutors work with students to encourage effective, independent learning and to further knowledge and understanding during their education at CSU Channel Islands.
 The new location is in second floor, Broome Library.
-The student writing guide with guidelines for discipline specific guidelines is located on the Library's website home page.
+The student writing guide with discipline specific guidelines is located on the Library's website home page.